Chernivtsi: Names

+In the times of Halych-Volyn Principality (1199–1253), the city's name was Chern.

 In "Documents of Western Russia" (Акты Западной России) published in Saint Petersburg in 1846 (Volume 1, page 32, document #21), the city is mentioned as Chernov'tsi (Черновьци).

 History

 Prehistory

 Archaeological evidence discovered in the area surrounding Chernivtsi indicates that a population inhabited it since the Neolithic era.
 Later settlements included those of the Cucuteni-Trypillian culture, the Corded Ware culture; artifacts from the Bronze and Iron Ages were also found in the city.
 In the Middle Ages there lived East Slavic tribes White Croats and Tivertsi.

 Under Principality of Halych

-A fortified settlement located on the left (north-eastern) shore of the Prut dates back to the time of the Principality of Halych and is thought to have been built by Grand Prince Yaroslav Osmomysl.
-Legendary accounts refer to this fortress-city as Chern, or Black city; it is said to owe its name to the black color of the city walls, built from dark oak layered with local black-colored soil.
+A fortified settlement located on the left (north-eastern) shore of the Prut in a modern-day Chernivtsi dates back to the time of the Principality of Halych and is thought to have been built by Grand Prince Yaroslav Osmomysl.
+Accounts refer to this fortress-city as Chern, or Black city; it is said to owe its name to the black color of the city walls, built from dark oak layered with local black-colored soil.
 This early stronghold was destroyed during the Mongol invasion of Europe by Boroldai in 1259.
 However, the remaining ramparts of the fortress were still used for defense purposes; in the 17th century they were augmented with several bastions, one of which is still extant.

 Following the destruction of the fortress, later settlements in the area centered on the right (south-western) shore of the Prut River, at a more strategically advantageous, elevated location.
 In 1325, when the Kingdom of Poland seized control of Galicia, and came into contact with the early Vlach (Romanian) feudal formations, a fort was mentioned under the name Țețina; it was defending the ford and crossing point on the Prut River.
 It was part of a group of three fortifications; the other two being the fortress of Hotin on the Dniester to the east, and a fort on the Kolachin River, an upriver tributary of Prut.